-( culture / people / religion ) via Washington Examiner
+( culture / people / religion ) Read the rest of the article at Washington Examiner

 About 2 million people take it annually, at the behest of corporate HR departments, colleges, and even government agencies.
-The company that produces and markets the test makes around $20 million off it each year.... read more
+The company that produces and markets the test makes around $20 mil... read more

 I am a redhead myself (never liked the term ginger in this context, but that's a personal problem).